 Entry to this course is normally gained by achieving a Grade A or B pass at Higher.
 This demanding course requires the student to read a wider range of literature with an emphasis on comparison and contrast of authors and genres.
-A high degree of independent thinking and learning is desired...In 2019 three students gained Grade A.
+A high degree of independent thinking and learning is desired...In 2022 20% of the cohort took Advanced Higher, 60% gained Grades A-B and 40% gained Grade A